-If you are unable to answer an incoming call, your T3030 II can automatically store the identity of the incoming caller.
-Only the latest received call is stored
+If you are unable to answer an incoming call, your T3035II can automatically store the identity of the incoming caller.
+Only the latest received call is stored.

-An unanswered call is displayed with the message "CALL FROM" and the source of the call.
+An unanswered call is displayed with the message CALL FROM and the calling party's identity (a number or label).
 The radio also emits a broken, warbling tone.